omarazrat/jWebAppTester/README.md

 The files _start.txt and _end.txt are not mandatory: they are justa a way to automate actions as authentication prior to work with a page or execute a logout after using a given page

+###Running version
+You can use the running version at https://drive.google.com/file/d/15_aMOJ-0-RtYJfjQWMotJw_NnhOvQ_dW/view?usp=sharing

 ## Español
 WebAppTester: Probador de formularios online
 El programa utiliza Selenium para abrir un navegador web y ejecuta en él, comandos escritos por el usuario.